 Knowing the differences between IVF and IUI can help parents to choose the right infertility treatments.

-Infertility is a major challenge for couples these days.
-There are many infertile couples around us.
-The taboo around infertility is still prevalent.
-Sometimes couples suffer silently.
 What is important is to know that they are not alone and that the right help is available.
 Furthermore, knowing the difference between IVF and IUI is important.

-These infertile couples look for two basic treatments – IUI and IVF.
-IUI stands for Intrauterine Insemination and IVF stands for In Vitro fertilization.
-What is the right fertility treatment for any couple, can be known only by doing to a fertility specialist.
 He or she can run a series of tests on both partners and take a family history to decide what is the best line of treatment.
-These days couples are more confused about would be infertility treatments.
+These days couples are more confused about would-be infertility treatments.
 They don’t know the difference between IUI and IVF.
 Both IUI and IVF are the procedures that help a woman to conceive.

 The main difference between IVF and IUI is the fact that IVF is a multiple steps procedure that involves egg fertilization, retrieval, and transfer of the egg while in IUI the sperm is directly injected into the uterus so that the time and travel of the sperms can be reduced.